 Suppression (cognitive preoccupation) and the White Bear Effect

-This is called the ironic rebound effect.
+Dan Wagner (deceased), Harvard, called this the ironic rebound effect.

 Continuing to suppress negative thoughts and feelings is unproductive.
 We don’t do anything with it but stress ourselves out.
 We don’t learn anything from it or find any meaning in it.